The use of colours in terrain models

 Naturmuseum Winterthur

-The colour of a model depends always on the illumination.
-So it is possible to change the colour of the light to simulate different day times, as demonstrated on Imfelds relief of the Jungfrau group at the World exhibition in Paris 1900 simulating the alpenglow [4].
+The colour of a model always depends on the illumination.
+Thus it is possible to change the colour of the light to simulate different times of the day as demonstrated on Imfeld's relief of the Jungfrau group at the World Exhibition of 1900 in Paris simulating the alpenglow [4].

-It is essential, that the painter is familiar with the peculiarity of that type of landscape he deals with and understands the geological processes forming a landscape.
-Thus, painted reliefs often are able to articulate the geological structure of a landscape.
-For special tasks, as a matter of course, reliefs also can be painted in special colours as for geologically painted models.
-But even in this case, the colours may not be too much variegated.
-Better is a pastel-coloured touch.
+It is essential that the painter should be familiar with the specificities of the type of landscape being painted and understand the geological processes forming a landscape.
+Thus, painted reliefs are often able to articulate the geological structure of a landscape.
+For special tasks reliefs also can be painted in special colours to serve as geologically painted models.
+But even in this case the colours may not be variegated too much and a pastel-coloured tone is preferred.

 [1] Imhof, Eduard.
 Bildhauer der Berge.
 1981.
 S. 148.